aolsenjazz/port-manager/README.md

 npm run build
 ```

-Production files are placed in the *dist* directory.
+Production files are placed in the *build* directory.

 ## Examples